Élyse Caron-Beaudoin, PhD

 Master of Environmental Science student

-Yifan started her Master of Environmental Science program at the Department of Physical and Environmental Sciences (University of Toronto Scarborough) in September 2020.
-As part of this professional program, Yifan will measure the levels of oxidative stress biomarkers in a cohort of pregnant women living near hydraulic fracturing activity in Northeastern British Columbia.
-To do so, Yifan will use biological samples collected as part of the EXPERIVA study project.
+Matthew started his MEnvSc program at the Department of Physical and Environmental Sciences (University of Toronto Scarborough) in September 2021.
+As part of this professional program, Matthew is measuring the levels of various oxidative stress biomarkers and antioxidant enzymes in a cohort of pregnant women living near unconventional natural gas activity in Northeastern British Columbia.
+Matthew is also investigating the mediating role of melatonin in the associations between exposure to oil and gas operations and oxidative stress.